kristofb/vbap/README.md

 Windows build projects may be outdated as I use another build chain for Windows.

-If somebody is interested, you may merge this projects C++ & H files with https://github.com/nwolek/vbap
+If somebody is interested, you may merge this project's C++ & H files with https://github.com/nwolek/vbap

 Latest binaries are included in a zip file for Windows and OSX, compatible with Max 8